Welcome to St Paul's Church Grove Park, Chiswick

 St Paul’s is closed to the public for services or private prayer until further notice.
 Michael will continue to say Morning and Evening Prayer privately as before and he prays for us, as we do for one another, in the days to come.

-The services for each week will be posted here on the Welcome page.
-You can see the previous weeks' sermons by clicking on the Coronovirus Support button above.
+The service sheet for each week's Zoom service is below, as well as Rev Michael's thoughts.
+You can read any of the the previous weeks' sermons by clicking on the Coronovirus Support button above.